Aysel Manafova

 Aysel Manafova (born 1990) is an Azerbaijani model and beauty pageant titleholder who was crowned Miss Azerbaijan in 2012.
 She represented her country at Miss Universe 2013 on 9 November 2013 in Moscow, Russia.

 Career

 Aysel works as a model in Baku.

 Miss Azerbaijan 2012

-Aysel was crowned the New Miss Azerbaijan 2012 in Baku.
+Aysel was crowned Miss Azerbaijan 2012 in Baku.
 In 2013, she was appointed to represent Azerbaijan at the Miss Universe 2013 pageant where she failed to place in the Top 16.
 That was the first time Azerbaijan participated in the contest.

 Personal life

 She is deeply passionate about gymnastics, horseback riding, swimming and volunteering for various causes, like the Society for Stray Animals Protection.